Ashan-FCC/hq-php/readme.md

 In the document root run the following commands.

-Update composer's autoload classes.
+1. Update composer's autoload classes. <br>
 <code> composer dumpautoload </code>

-Now we will create the tables in the database.
+2. Now we will create the tables in the database. <br>
 <code> php artisan migrate </code>

-Fill the database with some records needed for the application.
+3. Fill the database with some records needed for the application. <br>
 <code> php artisan db:seed </code>